News from Tammy

 Please contact for delivery quotes based on your location.
 Includes unloading and stacking at ground level.
 Click Here to see towns we currently deliver to.
 If you don't see your town, please give us a call at the farm -- we may still be able to deliver to you.

-For large quantities, please phone ahead to confirm we have what you need in stock.
+Please phone ahead to confirm we have what you need in stock.
 Our number is 603-335-4572.
 You can also email us at info@LLHayandShavings.com If you need to pickup outside the hours of 9am and 6pm, please be sure to call and get an OK from Tammy!

 Click this link for Directions to the Farm and for information on GPS issues and the best routes to take.
 Don't trust GPS.
 GoogleMaps and Bing Maps are accurate.